 You can watch an introductory video about StoTree and its capabilities here.

 This text has been used for over a decade in the introductory probability course IE 202 at Northwestern, and is now available in electronic form.
-See here for a summary of the unique features of the text, and go to Scribd.com for the electronic version.
+See here for a summary of the unique features of the text.
+You can also open an electronic copy.

 This document presents strategies you can use to write an effective project report, and prescribes an organizational structure for writing such a report.
 Four fundamental objectives for writing an effective project report are cited, namely, demonstrate your familiarity with the problem, establish your modeling expertise, maximize reader insight, and minimize reader effort.
 Writing strategies and organizational structure are meant to secure these objectives.